dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA2254](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2254): Methods defined on an interface with the 'DynamicInterfaceCastableImplementationAttribute' should be 'sealed'
+## [CA2254](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2254): Members defined on an interface with the 'DynamicInterfaceCastableImplementationAttribute' should be 'sealed'

 Since a type that implements 'IDynamicInterfaceCastable' will conventionally not specify that it implements a 'DynamicInterfaceCastableImplementationAttribute'-attributed type, only the public interface type, virtual interface method lookup will fail even if the method has an implementation.
-As a result, all methods on 'DynamicInterfaceCastableImplementation'-attributed types should be 'sealed'.
+As a result, all members on 'DynamicInterfaceCastableImplementation'-attributed types should be 'sealed'.

 |Item|Value|
 |-|-|